There comes a time in every company’s journey when the realities of scale become impossible to ignore.

 Next, examine your tech stack.
 Key to ensuring your sales methodology is adopted is its availability within the tools your sellers use every day — from your CRM to your sales enablement platform.

 “Whatever you do, make sure that your methodology is embedded in your CRM with clear stage exit criteria that is connected to pipeline inspection reports used by your front line managers,” advised Matt Cameron, CEO of SaaSy Sales Leadership.
 Otherwise, there will be no consistency and you’ll resort to “random acts of coaching,” Matt said, instead of a more structured approach based on performance indicators and guidelines as prescribed by your methodology.

 Work with your sales operations team to ensure that key guidance and training is available whenever reps need it so they can engage with customers effectively – and apply your chosen methodology during every conversation.

 Finally, if you’re torn between numerous sales methodologies, remember that you can also mix and match concepts to create one that works for you.
 In fact, some methodology vendors will help you do just that.

 “It is like buying a pre-made pasta sauce: You know it will do the job, it is efficient at scale, and there is very little work in getting the job done,” explained Matt.
-“On the other hand, a homemade sauce allows you to accommodate individual preferences to amplify or suppress certain flavors.”
+“On the other hand, a homemade sauce allows you to accommodate individual preferences to amplify or suppress certain flavours.”

-If you’re flexible and have a strong sales enablement program in place, this can be a viable option that allows you to customize your methodology to suit your business.
+If you’re flexible and have a strong sales enablement program in place, this can be a viable option that allows you to customise your methodology to suit your business.
 One word of caution from Matt, however: “If you have to deploy a global solution to a worldwide multi-segment salesforce, then you should probably reach for the sauce jar.”
 Sometimes, simple is best!

 Scale Your Sales Team with the Right Sales Methodology